ppaczek04/sql_data_warehouse/README.md

 ## 🌟 About Me

 Hi there!
-I'm a Computer Science at Cracow studying Data Analytics and Data Engineering, hope you check my other repositories as well, have a nice day!
+I'm a Computer Science student from Poland studying Data Analytics and Data Engineering.
+I made this project to improve my understanding of creating large-scale data solutions on a fairly easy to understand example.
+Hope you find value and enjoyment in my project.
+Have a nice day!